Mackiovello/PublicNotes/Releasing_Nova.md

 ### Test against Starcounter.ErrorCodes

 Nova also relies on the NuGet package Starcounter.ErrorCodes.
-To test against this package, follow the same steps as for testing against Starcounter.QueryProcessor.
+To test against this package, follow the same steps as for testing against Starcounter.QueryProcessor except that this package is in its own repository: https://github.com/Starcounter/Starcounter.ErrorCodes.
+Follow the [build instructions](https://github.com/Starcounter/Starcounter.ErrorCodes), exchange the reference in Nova, and run the tests in Nova.

 This package works the same as with Bluestar - it has to be released manually.
-Consult with the platform team to release a new version of this package.
+Consult with the platform team, or the current maintainer of the project to release a new version of this package.

 ### Publish a new version of Bluestar